tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 Conditions that each point can move to a certain extent are used so that the path will not changed a lot but will be smoother.

 For $k$'th point ($\boldsymbol{p}_k$), the objective function is as follows.
-The beggining and end point are fixed during the optimization.
+The beginning and end point are fixed during the optimization.

 $$
 \min \sum_{k=1}^{n-1} |\boldsymbol{p}_{k+1} - \boldsymbol{p}_{k}| - |\boldsymbol{p}_{k} - \boldsymbol{p}_{k-1}|